Education students in class

 Tasks and Responsibilities:

-The University of California, Riverside Recreation Youth Programs department and Camp Highlander seeks a self-motivated, enthusiastic, and proactive student in the role of Camp Counselor.
-Camp Counselors are the primary caregivers, mentors, inspirational leaders and essential skill development instructors for youth that we engage with.
-Camp Counselors are responsible for planning, teaching, coordinating, and carrying out activities and guiding youth in their personal growth and daily living skills.
-Camp Counselors are role models to youth, colleagues and the community in their attitude, interactions and behavior.
+Camp counselors and youth workers are the primary caregivers, mentors, inspirational leaders and essential skill development instructors for youth that we engage with.
+Camp counselors and youth workers are responsible for planning, teaching, coordinating, and carrying out activities and guiding youth in their personal growth and daily living skills.
+Camp counselors and youth workers are role models to youth, colleagues and the community in their attitude, interactions and behavior.
 They set examples as positive role models through positive leadership skills and build community.
 They represent campus, SRC Youth Programs and Camp Highlander when interacting with parents, partners, outside organizations and community members.
 They participate in the development and implementation of program activities for youth within SRC Youth Programs mission and outcomes whilst assisting in the direction, supervision, and organization of youth within the scope of activities and throughout camp in order to meet the intended youth development and safety outcomes.
 There can be some marketing aspects to the position and students may be required to engage with the local community through tabling, interaction and visits at times.
-SRC Youth Programs holds regular trainings, meetings and workshops which are compulsory for this position, and which aid personal development, safety and growth.
-These trainings can be overnight.
-Counselors may be required to complete other duties as the role evolves over time.
+SRC Youth Programs holds regular training, meetings and workshops which are compulsory for this position, and which aid personal development, safety and growth.
+These training sessions can be overnight.
+Counselors and youth workers may be required to complete other duties as the role evolves over time.
 At times, part of the role involves the ability to instruct through a virtual learning platform.
 All applicants will be assessed based on the minimum requirements for the recruitment for which they applied.

 Specific Skills Needed:

-• A real passion for working with and developing youth in a camp environment whilst understanding the development needs of youth.
+• A real passion for working with and developing youth in a camp and program environment whilst understanding the development needs of youth.

 • A keen sense of health and safety when working with youth and the ability to identify risks through risk management analysis.